Employing a foreign national

 • Employee in art and culture.

-• Employee in the supply of goods to a foreign company: the employee is going to work in paid employment in connection with the supply of goods to a foreign company.
+• Employee in the supply of goods to a foreign company: the employee is going to work for an employer that supplies goods to a foreign company.

-• Employee in the supply of goods by a foreign company: the employee is going to work in paid employment for the assembly and repair of equipment supplied by a foreign company.
+• Employee in the supply of goods by a foreign company: the employee is going to work for an employer that assembles and repairs equipment supplied by a foreign company.

 • Intra-corporate transferee: the employee works for an international group of companies and will be transferred to the Netherlands as a trainee, key personnel or specialist.
-The employee does not fall under the rules for a intra corporate transfer.
+The employee does not fall under the rules for intra-corporate transferees.

 Read more about Work in paid employment - Single Permit (GVVA).

-• Is the employee going to work in paid employment in the Netherlands, but it is not possible to apply for a single permit (GVVA)?
+• Is the employee going to work in the Netherlands, but it is not possible to apply for a single permit (GVVA)?
 In that case you apply to the IND for a paid employment residence permit.
 You must apply to the UWV for a TWV.
-This applies to employees who are going to work in paid employment in these jobs or situations:
+This applies to employees who are going to work in the following jobs or situations:

-• Employee on a Dutch seagoing vessel or mining installation.
+• Employee on a Dutch seagoing vessel or mining facility.

-• The employee takes their leave in the Netherlands after work on a seagoing vessel or mining installation.
+• The employee takes their leave in the Netherlands after work on a seagoing vessel or mining facility.

-• The employee is recovering from an illness after working on a seagoing vessel or mining installation.
+• The employee is recovering from an illness after working on a seagoing vessel or mining facility.

-• The employee is looking for work on a seagoing vessel or mining installation.
+• The employee is looking for work on a seagoing vessel or mining facility.

 Read more about the paid employment residence permit.

-• Is the employee going to work in paid employment in the Netherlands but is a TWV not or no longer necessary?
+• Is the employee going to work in the Netherlands but is a TWV not or no longer necessary?
 For example, because the employee has worked in the Netherlands for 5 continuous years?
 In that case you need to apply for a paid employment residence permit only.

 • International Trade Regulation: the employee works at a foreign company that collaborates with a Dutch company in a project or joint venture.
 The employee is now going to work in the Netherlands in the context of this project or joint venture.

-• Residence permit under the EU-UK Trade and Cooperation Agreement: a British service provider is going to work temporarily in the Netherlands under the agreements in the EU-UK Trade and Cooperation Agreement.
-This concerns contractual service providers and practitioners of independent professions (independent service provider or independent professional).
+• Residence permit under the EU-UK Trade and Cooperation Agreement: a British service provider is going to work temporarily in the Netherlands under the agreements of the EU-UK Trade and Cooperation Agreement.
+This concerns contractual service providers and self-employed professionals (independent service provider or independent professional).

 Other residence permits for work